 Pretty much as soon as I learned to write, she asked me to put my activities wherever they belonged on the squares.
-Between the piano lessons and youth choir and band practices the squares got really crowded, but soon I too was in the habit of routinely staring at them for guidance.
+Between the piano lessons and children's choir and eventually band practices the squares got really crowded, but soon I too was in the habit of routinely staring at them for guidance.
 Daily.
 I knew my parents’ schedules as well I knew my own.
 Sometimes I would add a weird doodle or other graffiti I had created on a random date a few months out, just to harass her.
 But otherwise, the calendar was sacred.
 My mother's pulling me into that ritual unwittingly left a mark that I don’t think I fully appreciated until recently.

 We are now perplexed about how to handle our calendars if, for example, we prefer paper and much of the world revolves around digital.
 I routinely witness people get all apologetic when they pull out their paper planner as if they had just produced a folding road map or a slide rule.
 And really, those planners work great…at least until we forget them in the car, or lose them on a trip.
 Digital calendars have their own challenges when platforms don’t sync, like when you’re a freelancer on Google and your biggest client uses Outlook.
 Or when your phone won’t “talk” to your computer.
 We've all gotten meeting requests via email and when we click to accept we get a broken link or a blank page - leading to additional steps we didn’t want to take.

 There are no perfect solutions, of course, only good ones.
 Would it surprise you to know that I keep both a digital and paper calendar?
 Perhaps no, but the reason has nothing to do with not being able to make up my mind or being incredibly anal about time management.
 I started using a digital calendar in October of 2008.